awesomemotive/easy-digital-downloads/readme.txt

 8. Checkout - Default Theme

 == Changelog ==

+= 3.2.1 =
+* Stripe: We've improved the error handling and informational messaging related to the Stripe Payments integration.
+* PayPal: When new features are added to the PayPal integration, a background process attempts to register new payment endpoints automatically.
+* API: Accessing the file download logs via the EDD API now supports querying by both customer ID and customer email address.

 = 3.2.0 =
 * Important: This release requires PHP 7.4 or higher and WordPress 5.8 or higher.